oszuidwest/zwfm-metadata/README.md

 All output types support:
 - `inputs` (required) - Array of input names in priority order
 - `formatters` (optional) - Array of formatter names to apply

+**Note on Templates**: Template functions (like `{{.title | upper}}`) are only available in outputs with template support (URL, HTTP, WebSocket).
+Other outputs (File, Icecast, StereoTool, DL Plus) receive only the formatted text after formatters are applied and cannot use template syntax.

 #### Icecast Output